FisherK19/professional-portfolio/README.md

 # Kristie Fisher-Portfolio

 <h1>Description</h1>
-Welcome this is my portfolio!<br>
+Welcome this is my portfolio!
-this project helped me utilize the tools and skills I have learned so far in bootcamp. <br>
+this project helped me utilize the tools and skills I have learned so far in bootcamp.
-This was my first time starting a webpage from scratch, I had to incorporate a user friendly interface within the webpage.<br>
+This was my first time starting a webpage from scratch, I had to incorporate a user friendly interface within the webpage.
- I had to put links into an image of my first project, add images, customize text, and navigate links to sections to personalize it to fit my style. <br>
+ I had to put links into an image of my first project, add images, customize text, and navigate links to sections to personalize it to fit my style.
 I plan on using this Portfolio to add upcoming challenges to progress my skills and help me further my career.

 <h2>User Story</h2>